gvwilson/sdxjs/build-manager/index.md

     -   A way to define a set of files
     -   A way to specify a generic rule
     -   A way to fill in parts of that rule
--   Override `SimpleBuilder.buildGraph` to replace variables in actions with values
+-   Override `SimpleBuilder.buildGraph` to replace variables in recipes with values
     -   Object-oriented programming helps us change only what we need to change
     -   Depends on a good initial division into overridable chunks
 -   Make provides <g key="automatic_variable">automatic variables</g> with names like `$<` and `$@`